banner image

 How to Choose Cash vs. Insurance for Counseling:

-It is important to understand a few issues when choosing to use your insurance for mental health services.
-When seeking psychotherapy services at any clinic, and submitting these services to your insurance company, you will be forming a record of your status and treatment, just like a medical record.
-That means that in order for insurance to cover this treatment, there must be an illness, or disorder, that is diagnosed and reported to the insurance company.
+Second, when seeking psychotherapy services that are being submitted to your insurance company, you will be forming a medical record of your status and treatment.
 This information can then be requested by other insurance policies you apply for, and other entities if required by their policies.
 Many people do not have concerns about this, or complications with it either, but it is important for you to be informed.

 Calling Your Insurance: